pvgdevelop/infra/README.md

 The playbook is mostly being developed for personal use, so stuff is going to be constantly changing and breaking.
 Use at your own risk and don't expect any help in setting it up on your machine.

 ## Special thanks
+* Wolfgang for putting it all togather in his [infra project](https://github.com/notthebee/infra)
 * David Stephens for his [Ansible NAS](https://github.com/davestephens/ansible-nas) project.
 This is where I got the idea and "borrowed" a lot of concepts and implementations from.
 * Jeff Geerling for his book, [Ansible for DevOps](https://www.ansiblefordevops.com/) and his [Ansible 101 series](https://www.youtube.com/watch?v=goclfp6a2IQ&list=PL2_OBreMn7FqZkvMYt6ATmgC0KAGGJNAN) on YouTube.
 * Jonathan Hanson for his [SSH port juggling](https://gist.github.com/triplepoint/1ad6c6060c0f12112403d98180bcf0b4) implementation.